andrewsanchez/GenBankQC/README.rst

 Note
 ----

-    Please note that GenbankQC is currently in beta.
+    Please note that GenbankQC is currently in alpha.
 As a proof of concept for a specific use case, it currently has limitations that users should be aware of.
 If there is interest, we will address the issues to make it more convenient to use.
 Please see `caveats <#caveats>`__ for more details.

 Features